-- Beale AFB is flanked by major river systems to the north (Yuba River), west (Feather River), and south - 29 (Bear River).
-Three named creeks flow southwesterly across the area of Beale AFB (Figure 2.2.g).
-Dry - 30 Creek/Best Slough systems are naturally-occurring seasonal streams augmented by water from the Nevada - 31 Irrigation District.
-Hutchinson and Reeds creeks also have seasonal flows (mostly spring runoff from the - 32 Sierra Nevada).
-Dry Creek diverges into the Dry Creek/Best Slough system before discharging into the - 33 Bear River.
-Hutchinson Creek merges with Reeds Creek southwest of Beale AFB, eventually draining into - 34 Plumas Lake, a small impoundment south of Olivehurst. - 35 Recent historical human-induced changes have altered stream morphology within Beale AFB.
-Historic - 36 maps and late-nineteenth-century agricultural settlement patterns show that a stream channel once - 37 connected Best Slough with Hutchinson Creek, crossing the south-central portion of present-day Beale - 38 AFB.
+50 Beale AFB is flanked by major river systems to the north (Yuba River), west (Feather River), and south 51 (Bear River).
+Three named creeks flow southwesterly across the area of Beale AFB (Figure 2-10).
+Dry 52 Creek/Best Slough systems are naturally-occurring seasonal streams augmented by water from the Nevada 53 Irrigation District.
+Hutchinson and Reeds creeks also have seasonal flows (mostly spring runoff from the

+- 54 Sierra Nevada).
+Dry Creek diverges into the Dry Creek/Best Slough system before discharging into the - 55 Bear River.
+Hutchinson Creek merges with Reeds Creek southwest of Beale AFB, eventually draining into - 56 Plumas Lake, a small impoundment south of Olivehurst. - 57 Recent historical human-induced changes have altered stream morphology within Beale AFB.
+Historic 58 maps and late-nineteenth-century agricultural settlement patterns show that a stream channel once 59 connected Best Slough with Hutchinson Creek, crossing the south-central portion of present-day Beale 60 AFB.
 The watercourse is now characterized as an intermittent drainage.
-It has been proposed that the - 39 principal cause of this channel infilling was historic mining upstream on Dry Creek.
-Infilling of the network - 40 of sloughs in the western portion of Beale AFB was also likely a result of hydraulic gold mining after 1850, - an activity that discharged large quantities of gravel into water courses throughout the region (Beale AFB - 42 2018a).
+It has been proposed that the - 61 principal cause of this alteration was channel infilling from historic mining upstream on Dry Creek.
+Infilling - 62 of the network of sloughs in the western portion of Beale AFB was also likely a result of hydraulic gold - 63 mining after 1850, an activity that discharged large quantities of gravel into water courses throughout the - 64 region (Beale AFB 2018a).

-Figure 2.2.g.
-Water Bodies and Waterways at Beale AFB (Beale AFB 2016b).
+66 Figure 2-10.
+Water bodies and waterways at Beale AFB (Beale AFB 2016b).